Our Upcoming Events

 - Improve efficiency of Port operations

-Boundaries: Wood Street, Oakland Inner, Middle and Outer Harbor (Port of Oakland)
+Boundaries: Interstate 80, East Bay Municipal District wastewater treatment plant, Oakland Inner, Middle and Outer Harbor (Port of Oakland), Interstate 880, 7th Street

 PAC (yes or no): No—the West Oakland Community Advisory Group (WOCAG) is the official forum for public discussions about the Oakland Army Base.
 See below for more information on WOCAG meetings.

-- Continue planning for the development of the Gateway Park and adjoining amenities.
+- Army Base development integrated with the development of the planned Gateway Park and adjoining amenities.

 Community Advisory Group